Easy stand mixer pizza dough

 - 2 tablespoons extra virgin olive oil

-- While waiting for your yeast to bloom, mix together the flour and salt in a large bowl so the salt will be evenly distributed.
+- While waiting for your yeast to bloom, mix together the flour and salt in a large bowl so the salt will be evenly distributed (Please see the note below for the flour measurement).

 - Attach the dough hook to a stand mixer.

-- In a stand mixer bowl, add about 2 to 3 cups of the flour mixture and pour in the yeast mixture.
+- Add 2 to 3 cups of the flour mixture in a stand mixer bowl and pour in the yeast mixture.
 Mix at a low speed until they are well incorporated.
 The mixture will resemble a wet batter.

 - Add the rest of the flour mixture (1/2 cup of the flour mixture at a time) and continue to knead the dough on a low-speed setting.
 Make sure to use the lowest setting each time you add the flour.
 If you were to use the higher speed setting, the flour will go everywhere and make a mess.
 You may have to scrape the side of the bowl a couple of times to get everything well mixed.